hsachinraj/GitHub-AzureDevOps/readme.md

     ![](./images/image14.png){width="2.239303368328959in"
     height="0.6457524059492563in"}

-    \> **Talk track:** The first item to define in a release pipeline is exactly what will be released and when.
+    \> The first item to define in a release pipeline is exactly what will be released and when.
 In our case, it's the output generated from the build pipeline.
 Note that we could also assign a schedule, such as if we wanted to release the latest build every night.